chaoss/community/CONTRIBUTING.md

 ## How do we make decisions?

-The basic decision making mechanism for CHAOSS is lazy consensus which occurs on the relevant mailing list.
-Each of the software projects or working groups will try to reach consensus on their decisions, after giving a reasonable opportunity to people contributing in them to express their opinion.
+The basic decision-making mechanism for CHAOSS is a lazy consensus that occurs on the relevant mailing list.
+Each of the software projects or working groups will try to reach a consensus on their decisions, after giving a reasonable opportunity to people contributing to them to express their opinion.
 When a discussion about a decision happens outside of the mailing list in the periodic calls or other communication channels, a proposal for a decision will be sent to the appropriate mailing list(s).
 The decision should be finalized on the mailing list using lazy consensus after giving people who were not in the discussion time to review, comment, and participate.

 When the issues under discussion are perceived to be of importance to the whole CHAOSS community, the same process will be carried on at the CHAOSS level, using the general periodic calls and other communication means for discussion with the final decision being made on the mailing list using lazy consensus.

-If consensus is not reached, the issue may be raised to the CHAOSS board, where consensus and voting may be used to get a final decision on the matter.
+If consensus is not reached, the issue may be raised to the [CHAOSS board](https://chaoss.community/about/governing-board/), where consensus and voting may be used to get a final decision on the matter.

 In any case, all decisions are subject to the [CHAOSS Charter](project-charter.md).

-_Note_: By "lazy consensus" we mean, [as Apache does](http://www.apache.org/foundation/glossary.html#LazyConsensus) a decision-making policy which assumes general consent if no responses are posted within a defined period.
+_Note_: By "lazy consensus" we mean, [as Apache does](http://www.apache.org/foundation/glossary.html#LazyConsensus) a decision-making policy that assumes general consent if no responses are posted within a defined period.
 For example, "I'm going to commit this by lazy consensus if no-one objects within the next three days."